hirero-kazuwa/Changelogs/sweet.md

 - Parts: Switch to SwitchPreferenceCompat
 - libqti-perfd-client: Clean up
 - Merge Tag '4.14.341' in Kernel
-- Switch to Strix Kernel
+- Lots of other misc. changes
 ```

 ### v4.1 sweet/sweetin